ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 Modifying multiple copies of a code snippet is laborious and presents a risk - some copies of the repeated code may be modified, while others erroneously remain the same.
-This is analogous to modifying the formula in individual cells of a spreadsheet.
+This is similar to modifying the formula in individual cells of a spreadsheet.
 If you refactor repetitive code into functions or classes, then bug fixes or modifications need only be carried out once to change all uses of that code.
 New, intended behaviour is then consistently given by each call of the function or method.